-118A - The ABSTUDY payee:
+118A The ABSTUDY payee:

-- (a) changes address, or - (b) starts to share his or her accommodation with another person, or - (c) ceases to share his or her accommodation with another person, or - (d) moves to government housing for which he or she pays rent. - 119 ceases to be an Australian citizen, or - 120 ceases to be recognised as an Australian Aboriginal or Torres Strait Islander following an investigation of his or her Aboriginality or Torres Strait Islander status, or - 121 a person becomes the ABSTUDY payee's parent, partner or spouse, or - 122 a person ceases to be the ABSTUDY payee's parent, partner or spouse. - 123 the ABSTUDY payee becomes aware of circumstances that may affect his or her entitlement to remote area allowance:
+- (a) changes address; or - (b) starts to share his or her accommodation with another person; or - (c) ceases to share his or her accommodation with another person; or - (d) moves to government housing for which he or she pays rent. - 119 The ABSTUDY payee ceases to be an Australian citizen. - The ABSTUDY payee ceases to be recognised as an Australian Aboriginal or Torres Strait Islander following an investigation of his or her Aboriginality or Torres Strait Islander status. - 121 A person becomes the ABSTUDY payee's parent or partner. - 122 A person ceases to be the ABSTUDY payee's parent or partner. - 123 The ABSTUDY payee becomes aware of circumstances that may affect his or her entitlement to remote area allowance. - 124 The ABSTUDY payee: - (a) will be, or is likely to be, absent from his or her permanent home, in relation to which remote area allowance is paid, for more than 8 weeks; but - (b) will remain in Australia. - 125 The ABSTUDY payee intends to be overseas for any period. - 126 The ABSTUDY payee relocates his or her permanent home.